LaMinMaung/emotion-intelligence-system/README.md

 ## Author

-La Min Maung — built as a technical portfolio project for graduate school applications.
+La Min Maung — built as a technical portfolio project .